PBrockmann/ipython_ferretmagic/README.md

 ipython-ferretmagic
 ===================

-ipython notebook extension for ferret (a great software for Data Visualisation and Analysis from NOAA/PMEL)
+IPython notebook extension for ferret (a great software for Data Visualisation and Analysis from NOAA/PMEL)

 ## Installation